elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - the possibility to enable falco in the service cluster
 - Kube-bench runs on every node
 - Added a CIS kube-bench Grafana dashboard
+- Added `topologySpreadConstraints` rule to thanos and kube-prometheus-stack.

 ### Removed